auth0/Auth0.swift/README.md

 - tvOS **12**
 - watchOS **6.2**

-Dropping older, unsupported platform versions **will not be considered a breaking change**, and will be done in **minor** releases.
+Once a platform version becomes unsupported, dropping it from Auth0.swift **will not be considered a breaking change**, and will be done in a **minor** release.
 E.g. iOS 12 will cease to be supported when iOS 16 gets released, and Auth0.swift will be able to drop it in a minor release.

 In the case of macOS, the yearly named releases are considered a major platform version for the purposes of this Policy, regardless of the actual version numbers.